 “The forecast says that….”
 To think that the weather in Costa Rica can be foreseen.
 Sometimes.. but in general the word is unpredictability.
 A beautiful sunny morning can bring a pouring rain for five minutes and go on after that, being a perfect sunny morning.

-This is true concerning for example Guanacaste, in the North Pacific.
-Although, for instance all the regions affected by the Caribbean Sea (The Caribbean coast, Arenal Volcano, Sarapiqui River, etc.) go by complex rules: Sunny season happens twice a year at different times: In March and April and in September and October, with exceptions like when “El NIño” is happening and it doesn’t rain much during the year.
+This is true concerning, for example, Guanacaste in the North Pacific.
+Although, for instance, all the regions affected by the Caribbean Sea (The Caribbean coast, Arenal Volcano, Sarapiqui River, etc.) go by complex rules: The sunny season happens twice a year at different times: In March and April and in September and October, with exceptions like when “El NIño” is happening.
+It doesn’t rain much during the year.

 Weather in Costa Rica Myth # 3: Rainy season is like the monsoon season… days and days of rain.